 \section{Anomalous Lyapunov behavior, large deviations and Hausdorff dimension}

-We have seen so far that weak mixing can be established by ruling out non-trivial intersections of $\Im \omega$ with integer translates of the strong stable space.
-We will later see how this criterion can be rephrased in terms of certain fixed vectors (projections of integer points on Galois conjugates of the tautological bundle) lying in the strong stable space, which implies in particular that its iterate must see a non-positive rate of expansion, instead of the expected rate (given by one of the positive Lyapunov exponents).
+We have seen so far that weak mixing can be established by ruling out non-trivial intersections of $\Im(\omega)$ with integer translates of the strong stable space.
+This criterion can be rephrased in terms of certain fixed vectors (projections of integer points on Galois conjugates of the tautological bundle) lying in the strong stable space.
+In particular, its iterate must see a non-positive rate of expansion, instead of the expected rate (given by one of the positive Lyapunov exponents).

 In this section we introduce techniques to bound anomalous Oseledets behavior in the setting of locally constant cocycles with bounded distortion.
 The Oseledets Theorem states that for a typical orbit, any vector will expand precisely at the rate of some Lyapunov exponent.
 For a given vector, one can consider the minimum expansion rate which can be seen with positive probability.
 We will first show a (finite time) upper bound on the probability of seeing less than such minimum expansion.
 Then we will show that such an estimate can be converted into an upper bound on the Hausdorff dimension of orbits exhibiting exceptionally small expansion.